jacekjursza/PatchCommander/README.md

 ## How It Works

 1. **Preprocessing**: Tags are parsed and processed (e.g., multiple methods in a METHOD tag are split)
-2. **Processing**: Each tag is processed to generate the intended file changes
+2. **Processing**: Each tag is processed to generate the intended file changes using a pipeline architecture
 3. **Confirmation**: Changes are shown as diffs and require confirmation
 4. **Application**: All confirmed changes are applied together at the end